babblevoice/spindle/README.md

   return [{'key2a': 'value2a'}, {'key2b': 'value2b'}]
 ```

-The server can then be run with the command `uvicorn main:app`.
+A file with this content can be found at test/test.py and run from that directory with the command `uvicorn test:app`.